Minsk offensive: Role in the conflict

+The capturing of Minsk played an important role in Operation Bagration and in WWII itself.
+With the destruction of the 4th Army and more men to fight towards the end of WWII.

 Planning

 Operational goals

 The role of the 3rd Belorussian Front in the first phase of Operation Bagration was essentially complete by 28 June, when the cavalry-mechanised units halted at the Berezina.
 The same day, with the initial objectives fulfilled, Stavka issued a new order, No. 220124.
 This ordered the Front to force the Berezina from the march, and develop an offensive towards Minsk and Molodechno, capturing the former in cooperation with the 2nd Belorussian Front and reaching the latter no later than 8 July.
 The 5th Guards Tank Army, under General Pavel Rotmistrov was however criticized for its slowness in attaining its objectives and ordered to display greater decisiveness.

 German planning

 German planning largely involved damage limitation.
 The immediate effects of the Vitebsk–Orsha Offensive and Bobruysk Offensive made it clear that Soviet forces had the 'deep' objective of the city of Minsk.
 Authorisation was therefore given on 26 June to shift the 5th Panzer Division from Army Group South Ukraine to assist in the city's defence.

 By the time the operation had commenced, the entire Fourth Army had been bypassed on both its northern and southern flanks.
 Despite this, it was ordered to hold fast.
 Its central corps, the XXXIX Panzer Corps, had largely disintegrated under Soviet air attack whilst attempting to reach the Berezina crossings, having lost two corps commanders in as many days.